connortannahill/bacoli_py/docs/tutorial.rst

 * *tstop* - Scalar value specifying the absolute end of the temporal domain.

-* *vec* - Boolean value indicating whether vectorization should be used to increase efficiency.
-Should only be set to False when compiled Fortran routines are being provided for the callback functions.
-Otherwise, vec should be set to True.
+* *compiled_callbacks* - Boolean value indicating whether or not compiled callback functions are being used within problem_definition.

 * *deriv* - Boolean value indicating whether solution derivative values are to be returned at the requested output points in the Evaluation object.